simul/simul.github.io/ref/simul/clouds/cloudrenderer.md

 This trueSKY space moves in steps equivalent to one horizontal texel.
 The function CloudRenderer::MoveCloudWindow(x,y) does this.
 This should be done when the chosen viewpoint (this is up to you) moves more than a texel in any horizontal direction.
 This way, we need only update the edges as the window moves.

-Functions
----

-### <a name="CloudRenderer"/> CloudRenderer(simul::clouds::Environment e, simul::base::MemoryInterface mem)
-Constructor: An external keyframer is provided, and an optional memory manager.

 ### <a name="EnsureEffectsAreBuilt"/>void EnsureEffectsAreBuilt(simul::crossplatform::RenderPlatform renderPlatform)
 If possible, build all shader effect variations.